bhauman/devcards/README.md

 ## Super Quick Start

-There is a Leinigen template to get you up an running quickly.
+There is a Devcards Leinigen template to get you up an running quickly.

 Make sure you have the [latest version of leinigen installed](https://github.com/technomancy/leiningen#installation).